-The Alumni Award is given to the individual whose activities have best enhanced the reputation of Johnson & Wales.
+The Eugene K. Burns Alumni Award is given to the individual whose activities have most enhanced the reputation of the university.

 The Apprenti Cuisinier Awards are given to second-year culinary arts students in recognition of achievement in a particular area of cooking.
 One award is made in each of the following categories: Classical Cookery, International Cookery, Garde Manger and Classical Pastry.